Americans are spending again and American Express is booming

 This easily beat projections of $1.64 from industry analysts.

+American Express’ consolidated provisions for credit losses resulted in a benefit of $606 million benefit for the current quarter.
+This was mostly because of the reserve releases and lower net write-offs.
+The year-ago period had a provision expense of $1.6 billion, which was primarily due to significant credit reserve builds the company implemented as it contended with the repercussions of the pandemic.

-American Express’ bottom line took a hit in the pandemic, with fewer Americans traveling, dining out or shopping.
-Spending on corporate and individual charge and credit cards dropped, and those who kept a revolving balance paid off their debts
+American Express took a hit in the pandemic, with fewer Americans traveling, dining out or shopping.
+Spending on corporate and individual charge and credit cards dropped, and those who kept a revolving balance paid off their debts.

 Earlier this month American Express said that it was increasing the benefits — and the fee — on its flagship Platinum Card.
 The annual fee is going from $550 to $695.